How Much Compensation For Lack of Oxygen at Birth

 While doctors, midwives and other medical staff are trained to spot problems during labour, sometimes mistakes are made.
 Sadly, when these errors cause a baby to be deprived of oxygen, there can devastating consequences.

 If a midwife incorrectly interprets a baby’s heart rate and delivery is delayed, for example, the baby might be starved of oxygen.
-In the most serious of cases, this can cause brain damage.
+In the most serious of cases, this can cause brain damage, stillbirth or neonatal death.

 If the way a baby’s birth was managed caused them to experience lack of oxygen at birth, they might be left with a serious life-altering condition.
 Oxygen deprivation can be caused by:

 If a baby is without sufficient oxygen, for whatever reason, this can have long-term effects on the infant and their family.
 Lack of oxygen at birth can cause a number of birth injuries and medical conditions including: